Community Reinvestment and Operating Expenses

 How our dollars are spent

-We work hard every day to allocate our resources where they will best support our patients and the community – by investing in our skilled workforce and facilities that serve Nevada, Lake Tahoe and northeast California.
+We work hard every day to allocate our resources where they will best support our patients and the community – by investing in our workforce and facilities that serve Nevada, Lake Tahoe and northeast California.

 Growing workforce = more than $400M